nestjs/awesome-nestjs/contributing.md

 Ensure your pull request adheres to the following guidelines:

+- If it is a repository, it must have at least 10 stars.
-- Make sure you take care of this
+- Make sure you have an understandable documentation.
-- And this as well
-- And don't forget to check this

 Thank you for your suggestions!